johnpapa/shopping-for-codespaces/README.md

     <img src=".docs/settings-on.png" width=600 alt="settings enabled">

-1. You press `<F1>` to open the command palette.
+1. Press `<F1>` to open the command palette.
-1. You type and select `Create New Branch` and name it `fix/products`
+1. Type and select `Create New Branch` and name it `fix/products`
-1. You press `<ENTER>` and select `Switch to Branch` and `Leave Site` to refresh to the new branch.
+1. Press `<ENTER>` and select `Switch to Branch` and `Leave Site` to refresh to the new branch.
-1. You open the file containing the products in `products.json`.
+1. Open the file containing the products in `products.json`.
-1. You add the missing product for hot peppers and save the file.
+1. Add the missing product for hot peppers and save the file.

    ```json
    {